-- 1. The Contractor's attention is directed to Section 105.09 Utilities, Delaware Standard Specifications, August 2001.
-The Contractor shall contact Miss Utility (1-800-282-8555) two working days prior to any excavation.
-The Contractor is responsible for the support and protection of all utilities when excavating.
-The Contractor is responsible for ensuring proper clearances, including safety clearances, from overhead utilities for construction equipment.
-The Contractor is advised to check the site for access purposes for his equipment and, if necessary, make arrangements directly with the utility companies for field adjustments for adequate clearances. - 2.
-It is understood and agreed that the Contractor has considered in his bid all permanent and temporary utility appurtenances in their present and relocated positions as shown on the plans or described in the Utility Statement or are readily discernible and that no additional compensation will be allowed for any delays, inconvenience, or damage due to any interference from the utility facilities and appurtenances or the operation of moving them, except that the Contractor may be granted an equitable extension of time.
+3. The Contractor's attention is directed to Section 105.09 Utilities, Delaware standard Specifications, August 2001.
+The Contractor shall contact miss Utility (1-800-282-8555) two working days prior to any excavation, but not more than ten working days in advance of starting the work.
+The Contractor is responsible for the support and protection of all utilities for excavation and/or demolition.
+The Contractor is responsible for ensuring proper clearances, including safety clearances from overhead utilities for construction equipment.
+The Contractor is advised to check the site for access purposes for the equipment and, if necessary, make arrangements directly with the utility companies for field adjustments for adequate clearances.

+4. It is understood and agreed that the Contractor has considered in his bid all permanent and a temporary utility appurtenances in their present or relocated positions as shown on the plans or described in the Utility Statement and/or are readily discernible and that no additional compensation will be allowed for any delays, inconvenience, or damage sustained by him/her to any interference from the utility facilities and the appurtenances or the operation of moving them ,except that the Contractor may be granted an equitable extension of time.